vkhoi/Super-Resolution-PyTorch/SRCNN/README.md

 | Set14   | 32.19 (32.45)       | 29.06 (29.30)       | 27.29 (27.50)       |
 | BSD100  | 31.21               | 28.28               | 26.78               |

-The trained models that achieve these results are put in folder *trained_models*.
+The model checkpoints that achieve these results are put in folder *trained_models*.
+Refer to *inference_save_to_mat.py* to see how to load weights from these checkpoints.

 ## References
 * ["Image Super-Resolution Using Deep Convolutional Networks" - Dong et al.](https://arxiv.org/pdf/1501.00092.pdf)